CodeMan99/talk-project-approach/slides.md

 1. Replace Docker with a devcontainer. ...Yes, that's still just docker.
 2. Replace `serve-static` with an alpine-based `nginx` container.
 3. Learn puppeteer!
-4. Replace Chrome with the `browserless/chromium`.
+4. Replace Chrome with the `ghcr.io/browserless/chromium` image.

 Lesson Learned: The fastest docker build?
 No build!